DSchaphorst/WalmartCountries/README.md

 OKHTTP
 Coroutines

 First created simple data and UI for displaying the data as requested.
-Then connnected to the nextowrk and pulled data from JSON.
+Then connected to the network and pulled data from JSON.
 Finally set data to the recycler view.

 https://github.com/DSchaphorst/WalmartCountries/assets/116312332/bc500fcb-d6bc-4185-83ee-b35d0d1ec271